-The first tip-off that the recipe was off was that there were no peaches listed in the ingredients (1 cup of diced peaches should have been listed).
-The second, and perhaps bigger problem, was that the recipe said that the scones should bake for 15 minutes, which is not nearly long enough (the correct baking time is 35 minutes).
+The first tip-off that the recipe was off was that there were no peaches listed in the ingredients.
+The second, perhaps bigger problem was that the instructions said to bake the scones for 15 minutes, not nearly long enough.
+The correct baking time is 35 minutes.
 Additionally, there was some confusing language about how much cream to use when and how to handle the finished dough.

 Readers also alerted me to a small error in another recipe.
 The recipe for Classic Wine-Braised Beef Stew with Vegetables was missing the oven temperature (350ºF).
-The book has been out for two months now and no other errors have been uncovered, either by me or by astute readers, so I am confident that the rest of the recipes are correct as written.
+The book has been out for two months and no other errors have been discovered.
+I am confident that the rest of the recipes are correct as written.

 I replied to the readers who contacted me as quickly as I could and notified my publisher right away.
-The good news is that the publisher assured me that they could fix the errors on the first reprint, and since they do frequent small print runs, this wouldn’t be too far off.
-The bad news is that some readers got frustrated, and for that I am truly sorry.
+The good news is that the publisher assured me that they could fix the errors on the first reprint.
+And since they do frequent small print runs, this wouldn’t be too far off.
+The bad news is that some readers got frustrated, and for

 - 2 ¼ cups unbleached pastry flour or unbleached all-purpose flour